Paddy Finucane: In command

-Finucane returned to operations on 13 March; 602 had been strengthened by the arrival of Flight Lieutenant James Harry Lacey, an established fighter pilot with considerable combat experience.
+Finucane returned to operations on 13 March; 602 had been strengthened by the arrival of Flight Lieutenant James Harry Lacey, an established fighter pilot and ace with considerable combat experience.
 Lacey commanded several flights in 602 over the spring and summer, 1942.
 By coincidence, Lacey also ended the war on 28 aerial victories.
 He flew with Finucane and 602 on Circus 114 which targeted the railway yards at Hazebrouck.
 Finucane fought an Fw 190 from 23,000 to 8,000 ft.
 He claimed it shot down and it was witnessed by Sergeant Paul Green.
 Fighter Command claimed eight for the loss of six.
 JG 26 recorded no losses in the battle and the Germans issued a communiqué on losses.
 Air Chief Marshal Charles Portal requested proof from Sholto Douglas to demonstrate Fighter Command's claims were accurate.
 Douglas issued him with combat reports from the Kenley Wing which stated two German aircraft were seen to hit the ground and one pilot bailed out.
 These claims cannot be substantiated through German losses.
 One source records a loss of Bf 109 from I./JG 26.